 Foot control trolling motor has many benefits like it will allow you hand-free usage.
 With these types of motors, you can free your hands while holding the fishing rod.
 And you don’t need to hold the fishing rod in one hand and control the motor on another.

 These types of trolling motors are easy to use and it can be ideal for beginners.
 Foot control trolling motors can be used anywhere in the vessel.
 Make sure you have enough cable on the deck depending on the size of your boat.
 Having many advantages foot-control trolling motors have some disadvantages too.

 Foot control trolling motors have more clutter on the deck.
 If you have many people on your boat it can be harder to operate the foot control trolling motor.
 These types of motors can have more parts to break or have failure.
 Another important thing is these motors have slower response time on some models.
 This can affect real-time boat controlling.

 Hand control trolling motors have real-time response.
 This will help you to control your boat efficiently.
-These motors have no clutter on the deck provide you more space on your boat.
+These motors have no clutter on the deck provide you with more space on your boat.
 If you are planning to carry multiple people on your boat it can be the best choice for you.

 It can be a better option for advanced fishermen.
 Another problem with these types of trolling motors is these motors can only be used from the bow.